siennabienna/workshop_1/README.md

 Link to p5 of 'LIT EXPANDING SQUARE': https://editor.p5js.org/siennabearbum/full/HY-5lSVXl

 # Experimenting with Background
 Next, I had a play around with the background and colours.
 I was curious about what would happen if I removed the backround on a sketch, and I coded a bouncing ball squence to see this.
 These balls bounce from left to right and back again after they hit the side.
-For this I used another 'if' conditional to make it bounce back the way it came.
+For this I used another `if` conditional to make it bounce back the way it came.

 ```js
 let x = 0;